 - Opens inside the prior Value AreaDefinitionThe price range where 70% of volume traded.
 Defined by Value Area High (VAH) and Value Area Low (VAL). — expect rotation and balance, the market is accepting the same range

-- Opens above the VAHDefinitionValue Area High — the upper boundary of the zone where 70% of volume traded. — buyers pushed beyond what was considered expensive.
+- Opens above the VAHDefinitionValue Area High — the upper boundary of the zone where 70% of volume traded.
+Acts as resistance. — buyers pushed beyond what was considered expensive.
 Either a breakout or a rejection back into value

-- Opens below the VALDefinitionValue Area Low — the lower boundary of the zone where 70% of volume traded. — sellers pushed beyond what was considered cheap.
+- Opens below the VALDefinitionValue Area Low — the lower boundary of the zone where 70% of volume traded.
+Acts as support. — sellers pushed beyond what was considered cheap.
 Either a breakdown or a bounce back into value

 Higher Timeframe Sessions: Where the Real Levels Are